pact-foundation/pact-python/CONTRIBUTING.md

 All pull requests should be opened against the `master` branch.

 We have a lot of integration systems that run automated tests to guard against mistakes.
-The maintainers will also review your code and fix obvious issues for you.
+The maintainers will also review your code and may fix obvious issues for you.
 These systems' duty is to make you worry as little about the chores as possible.
 Your code contributions are more important than sticking to any procedures, although completing the checklist will surely save everyone's time.

 ### Conventional Commit Messages